openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 we will cover them in more detail.

-You can repeat the above process for every piece of software in your mesh network, as it initially will be deployed.
+You can repeat the above process for every piece of software in your mesh network.
 Preferably, you log into each machine and generate the private key there.
 Moving private keys on and off devices is a security risk and frowned upon.
-For maximum security, you would work with a
-[Hardware Security Module (HSM)](https://en.wikipedia.org/wiki/Hardware_security_module) such as those available embedded into devices or as a fob.
+For maximum security, you would work with a [Hardware Security Module (HSM)](https://en.wikipedia.org/wiki/Hardware_security_module) such as those available embedded into devices or as a fob.